-We’ve entered the realm of infant-parent attachment theory, which looks at whether a child feels safe, secure and protected with a parent or caregiver.
+We’ve entered the realm of infant-parent attachment theory, which looks at whether a child feels safe, secure, and protected with a parent or caregiver.
 Some form of attachment will happen with a caregiver—it’s just a matter of quality.
 Attachment theory has established four types of attachment: secure, avoidant, ambivalent, and disorganized.

 Studies have shown that how a child first attaches to her caregivers has a lasting impact on how she relates to other people as she gets older.
-This is the concept of the internal working model established by John Bowlby.

 When is Attachment Established?

-The phases of attachment have been established as:
+The phases of attachment are:

 Clear-cut attachment—from 6-8 months of age to 18 months of age: When separated from a caregiver, an infant will start fussing.
 Attachment is in place!

-Formation of reciprocal relationship—from 18 months to 2 years: An infant is starting to grasp the concept of a caregiver’s coming and going, so let the negotiations begin—“Just one more story?”
+Formation of reciprocal relationship—from 18 months to 2 years: An infant is starting to grasp the concept of a caregiver’s coming and going, so let the negotiations begin —“Just one more story?”

 The Consequences of Secure versus Insecure Attachment